JavaAura/Abderrahman_Badi_Sprint_3_B2_Simples/README.md

-# Wolf Esports Tournament Manager
+# Simples API

-A console and web application for managing players, teams, and tournaments in the e-sport domain, developed using Java, Spring Core, and Hibernate.
+A REST API for digitalizing the management of training programs, learners, trainers, and training sessions at a training center, developed using Java and Spring Boot

 ## Table of Contents